bednarikjan/keinkot/README.md

-# keinkot
-LauzHack 2016 project
+# LauzHack 2016 - keinkot

+## Overview

+Project for removing shadows of clouds in multispectral images, written by team *keinkot*.
+This was the winning team of the challenge proposed by [Gamaya](https://gamaya.com/).

 ## Authors

 * Frederike Dümbgen
 * Andreas Kefir
 * Majed El Helou